unremarkablegames/unremarkablegames.github.io/games/voidstone/voidstone_gdd.md

 ### Party System
 - **Six-Member Party:** Manage a team of adventurers with complementary abilities
 - **Permadeath:** Character death is permanent, but invested fragments can be recovered
-- **Total Party Kill:** A new, random party will be respawned at either the temple or the city entrance with gained fragments recovered
+- **Total Party Kill:** A new, random party will respawn at either the temple or the city entrance with recovered fragments
 - **Recruitment:** Replace fallen party members in the city and redistribute recovered fragments
 - **Party Roles:** While classless, specialized character builds for tanking, DPS, support, etc. emerge naturally